kmwtechnology/lucille/doc/site/content/en/docs/developer-guide/developing-connectors.md

 Your constructor must call `super(config)` — this triggers SPEC validation and parses the common connector properties.

+**What's in `config`:** The `Config` passed to your Connector constructor contains only the properties defined inside your connector's config block — the `{ ... }` element from the `connectors` list.
+It does not contain the full Lucille config.
+You read your parameters directly: `config.getString("sourceUri")`.
+Your SPEC should declare only the properties that belong to your connector.

 See [Control Flow: Pre- and Post-Connector Actions]({{< relref "docs/reference/control-flow" >}}) for the full lifecycle contract, including what happens when each method throws.

 ---